-Transcription is charged per word, line or audio minute.
-But many companies will even charge per hour, page, or by volume for their services.
+Transcription is charged per page, word, or audio minute.
+But many companies will even charge per line or by volume for their services.

-Not only can fees like these drastically change the real rate of your transcription, but they can be hard to avoid, often encompassing commonly needed items and services.
+Not only can fees like these drastically change the real rate of your transcription, but they can be tough to avoid: What is considered “extra” is likely needed for your transcripts.